-Since the average net profit made by the Company during the 3 immediately preceding financial years (as stated in item 5 above) was negative, the Company did not spend any amount in CSR activities for the financial year 2023-2024.

-(b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years.

-- (c) Amount required to be set off for the financial year, if any - (d) Total CSR obligation for the financial year (a+b-c). - 7. (a) CSR amount spent or unspent for the financial year: - (b) Details of CSR amount spent against ongoing projects for the financial year: - (c) Details of CSR amount spent against other than ongoing projects for the financial year: - (d) Amount spent in Administrative Overheads - (e) Amount spent on Impact Assessment, if applicable - (f) Excess amount for set off, if any - 8. (a) Details of Unspent CSR amount for the preceding three financial years: - (b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s):
+SI.
+No. Particulars Details 7. (a) Two percent of average net profit of the company as per section 135(5) of the Act: NIL Since the average net profit made by the Company during the 3 immediately preceding financial years (as stated in item 5 above) was negative, the Company did not spend any amount in CSR activities for the financial year 2024-2025. (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years. (c) Amount required to be set off for the financial year, if any (d) Total CSR obligation for the financial year (a+b-c).
+Not Applicable 8. (a) CSR amount spent or unspent for the financial year: (b) Details of CSR amount spent against ongoing projects for the financial year: (c) Details of CSR amount spent against other than ongoing projects for the financial year: (d) Amount spent in Administrative Overheads (e) Amount spent on Impact Assessment, if applicable (f) Total amount spent for the financial year (b+c+d+e): (g) Excess amount for set off, if any Not Applicable 9. (a) Details of Unspent CSR amount for the preceding three financial years: (b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s): Not Applicable 10.
+In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year; (a) Date of creation or acquisition of the capital asset(s). (b) Amount of CSR spent for creation or acquisition of capital asset. (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
+Not Applicable

-9. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year; (a) Date of creation or acquisition of the capital asset(s). (b) Amount of CSR spent for creation or acquisition of capital asset. (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
-Not Applicable 10.
-Specify the reason(s), if the ] Company has failed to spend two per cent of the average net profit as per Section 135(5) of the Companies Act, 2013 Not Applicable
+SI.
+No. Particulars Details 11.
+Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per Section 135(5) of the Companies Act, 2013 Not Applicable

-N. Pachisia

 Place: Kolkata

 Chairman-CSR Committee

-Date: 13th May, 2024
+Date: 9th May, 2025

-(DIN: 00233768)
+(DIN: 08463106)

-Mahesh Sodhani

-Managing Director & CEO
+Mahesh Sodhani Managing Director & CEO (DIN: 02100322)

-(DIN: 02100322)